Top 12 Amazing Temples in Chiang Mai!

 Wat Phan Tao

-Wat Phan Tao is another beautiful temple in the heart of Chiang Mai old town.
-This wooden temple is mostly made of teak and shines with many fantastic ornaments.
-The warm wood conjures up a really contemplative and calm atmosphere.
-This beautiful little temple is located just near the famous Wat Chedi Luang, so you can optimally combine a visit to these two temple highlights.
+Wat Phantao is another beautiful temple located in the heart of the old town of Chiang Mai and very close to the famous Wat Phra Singh temple.
+Its name means something like “temple of a thousand stoves”.
+This wooden temple is mostly made of teak wood and shines with its fantastic decorations.
+The warm wood creates a very contemplative and peaceful atmosphere.
+In addition, the temple Wat Phantao houses a Buddha statue called Phra Buddha Singh, which is carried in a procession through the city during the Songkran festival.
+This beautiful small temple is located right next to the famous Wat Chedi Luang, so you can combine a visit to these 2 temple highlights perfectly.

 - Price: Entry to Wat Phan Tao is free.

 - Opening hours: 8:00 am to 6:00 pm

 This Buddhist temple Wat Chet Yot is located about 5 kilometers outside the city and therefore probably still belongs to the insider tips among the most beautiful temples of Chiang Mai.
 Wat Chet Yot impresses with its unusual, eye-catching architecture.
 It is a rare architectural style in Thailand, reminiscent of the Mahabodhi stupa in Bodh Gaya, India.
 There are several ancient chedis on the grounds, adorned with beautiful stucco figures.
 Walking through the extensive temple complex, you will quickly notice the many snake figures, which are a distinctive feature of Wat Chet Yot.
 Thus, this temple has always been a pilgrimage site for believers who were born in the Chinese year of the snake.

 - Opening hours: 6:00 am – 6:00 pm